 - I Quit Club on Facebook – an active community of smokers, ex-smokers, quit consultants and members of the public, who share their experiences and provide advice or support to help smokers quit the habit, and ex-smokers to stay smoke-free.

-- QuitLine (1800 438 2000) is a hotline with trained consultants on-board that give you free personalised advice on how to quit smoking.
+- QuitLine (1800 438 2000) is a hotline manned by trained nurse counsellors that gives you free personalised advice on how to quit smoking.

 Watch this video for more on how to quit smoking: